Danishan1/Danishan1/README.md

 # Welcome to Danishan's portfolio!

-I am Danishan, a dedicated **Software Development Engineer (SDE-I)** at JKC Software, with a strong foundation in full-stack web development, particularly the MERN stack (MongoDB or MySQL, Express.js, React.js, Node.js).
+I am Danishan, with a strong foundation in full-stack web development, particularly the MERN stack (MongoDB or MySQL, Express.js, React.js, Node.js).
 I recently completed my B-Tech in Computer Science and Engineering, bringing both practical and academic experience to every project I undertake.
 In addition to developing scalable, efficient solutions, I am skilled in C/C++, Python, and JavaScript, allowing me to tackle diverse challenges across various tech stacks.

 **Career Objective:** Dynamic software developer with strong communication and problem-solving skills.
 Seeking a role to design, develop, and deploy innovative software solutions.
 Committed to delivering high-quality results, collaborating effectively with customers and team members across diverse locations, and embracing different shift timings.